Eshcar/KiWi/README.md

 The full details of the algorithm and its evaluation can be found in *KiWi: A Key-Value Map for Scalable Real-Time Analytics*, by Dmitry Basin, Edward Bortnikov, Anastasia Braginsky, Guy Golan-Gueta, Eshcar Hillel, Idit Keidar and Moshe Sulamy, published in PPoPP 2017.

-The code in this repository was contributed by Moshe Solamy and Dmitry Basin.
+The code in this repository was taken from a private repository by Moshe Solamy and Dmitry Basin.